amabdallah/WaM-DaM/README.md

 Check out the profesional and conference [presentations] (https://github.com/amabdallah/WaM-DaM/blob/master/docs/Presentations.md)

 ## Sponsors and Credit
 This material is based upon work supported by the National Science Foundation Grant [NSF grant](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482) .
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-This work is part of a large cyberinfrastructure project [(CI-WATER)](http://ci-water.org/) to advance water resources modeling that involves Utah State University, Brigham Young University, University of Utah and University of Wyoming.

-Check out WaM-DaM documentation and development at the [GitHub Wiki](https://github.com/amabdallah/WaM-DaM1.0/wiki)
+Check out more info about the project and [Rationale and Context](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale_Context.md) of WaM-DaM development

 [![NSF](http://www.nsf.gov/images/logos/nsf1v.jpg)](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482&HistoricalAwards=false)[![CI-Water](http://ci-water.org/images/logo/ciwater.png)](http://ci-water.org/)